domsteinbach/gossembrot-portal/README.md

 If you need to kill the process (Be aware you kill the right one of course):
 - `kill -9 [PID]` (replace [PID] with the process id)

-- Start the server (via nohub, so it is not killed when you close the terminal and it writes the output to a log file):
-`nohup node server.js > ./server.log 2>&1 &` (after cd into the directory where the server.js file is located)
-- check if the website displays data
 - in the same terminal disown the process by enter: `disown` (this will prevent the process from being killed when you close the terminal)ß
 - See ./server.log for errors